silogen/kaiwo/README.md

 3. You're off to the races!

-Although not required by Kaiwo, we also recommend that you [install kubectl](https://kubernetes.io/docs/tasks/tools/) just in case you need some functionality that Kaiwo can't prokaiwovide.
+Although not required by Kaiwo, we also recommend that you [install kubectl](https://kubernetes.io/docs/tasks/tools/) just in case you need some functionality that Kaiwo can't provide.

 ## Usage